14 Halloween Etiquette Rules You Didn’t Know You Had to Follow

 Plenty of people choose not to celebrate Halloween, whether for religious or personal reasons.
 Of course, you should never tease anyone or pressure them into festivities they’re not comfortable with, but you also shouldn’t make assumptions about where they draw the line.
 Extend an invitation to your Halloween party, but stress that you understand if they choose not to attend, says Gottsman.
 “You just want them to know they are included,” she says.

-Even when Halloween is over, these are etiquette rules you should always practice.
+Even when Halloween is over, here are the etiquette rules all good neighbours need to follow.